samf915/Nakahara_GeoTopoPhysics/README.md

-# Nakahara_GeoTopoPhysics
+# Nakahara: Geometry, Topology, and Physics
-Hand-typed notes as I read the second edition of Nakahar's "Geometry, Topology, and Physics"
+These are my incomplete hand-typed notes as I read through the second edition of Nakahara's Geometry, Topology, and Physics.
+I am uploading them here in case they may be of service to other students reading this text.
+In general, Nakahara explains things quite well.
+However, there are certain calculations that I add more detail to.
+Please email me at frank.sam@northeastern.edu if you have any questions or notice anything wrong with these notes.
+Additionally, I will be doing certain exercises in the text and will update the notes as I complete them.